 DFA/ALM and equity risk oversight models.

 Michael Kantor PhD, has over 30 years experience developing financial modeling systems.
-In the early 1980′s, he created a unique investment-performance diagnostic algorithm for the investment industry.
+He created a unique investment-performance diagnostic algorithm for the investment industry.
 This original approach to defining the impact of asset mix, market timing and stock selection on portfolio return has since been widely used by fund sponsors and investment management organizations.
 Michael holds a BS degree from the Wharton School of Finance and a Doctorate in Mathematical Statistics from Columbia.

 Sheldon Engler PhD has three decades of experience in financial services, academics and investment counseling.
 Sheldon was previously head of fixed income research at Charles Schwab Investment Management and was previously global currency strategist and director of Europe, Middle East and Africa research at Bank of America.
 Sheldon teaches applied economics at the University of San Francisco College of Professional Studies and at the University of California, Davis Graduate School of Management.
 Sheldon is a member of the California Chamber of Commerce Economic Advisory Council, and served as chair of the council.
 Sheldon earned his Doctorate in Economics at the University of Florida.